raghvendrashrinet/Devops-with-AI/Day2-PromptEngineering/README.md

 ### Few-Shot Prompting

-In few-shot prompting, you provide the AI with a few examples to guide its response.
+You provide **one or two examples** of the expected input and output format before asking the final question.
+This aligns the AI to your specific coding standards.

 Example 1: Write a Shell Script to Create and Archive Logs